Horticulture (DHRT)

 Location(s): Ridgetown Campus

-This course covers production practices for major and some minor greenhouse vegetable crops in both substrate and water-based hydroponic systems.
-The course will focus on the common types of production systems, fertility management and diagnosis of abiotic and nutrient disorders.
+This course provides practical experience in the production and management of major and minor greenhouse vegetable and small fruit crops in hydroponic systems.
+The course will focus on crop and fertility management; the diagnosis of abiotic and nutrient disorders.
 Proper post-harvest handling, packaging, storage, grades and standards will also be examined.

 Department(s): Ridgetown Academic